Introduction:

 7. Water heat pump:

-At low outside temperatures, the CO₂ heat pump can also function as a water heat pump, in which the refrigerant extracts heat from the HV cooling system and releases it to the interior or other systems of the vehicle.
+At low outside temperatures, the CO₂ heat pump can also operate as a water heat pump, in which the refrigerant extracts heat from the HV cooling system and transfers it to the interior or other systems of the vehicle.

-Via the compressor, the refrigerant is routed under high pressure to the heating condenser and the evaporator to heat the incoming air.
-The refrigerant then expands via expansion valve 2 in the heat exchanger (chiller), after which it is drawn into the compressor via the additional heat exchanger.
+Via the compressor, the refrigerant is directed under high pressure to the heating condenser and the evaporator to heat the incoming air.
+The refrigerant then expands via expansion valve 2 in the heat exchanger (chiller), after which it is drawn in by the compressor via the additional heat exchanger.

 Related pages: